Sorry, you need to enable JavaScript to visit this website.

 Quality assurance

-There is no national or regional level of quality assurance in youth standards but a local youth organization, the PRONI Centre for Youth Development, has signed agreements with ten municipalities and cities in BiH where those local communities (Sarajevo, Banja Luka, Mostar, Bihac, Cazin, Prijedor, Bosanski Petrovac, Bijeljina, Trebinje and BD BiH) accept the PRONI Centre quality assurance mechanisms in youth work as their quality assurance standards.
+The PRONI Centre for Youth Development has signed agreements with ten municipalities and cities in BiH where those local communities (Sarajevo, Banja Luka, Mostar, Bihac, Cazin, Prijedor, Bosanski Petrovac, Bijeljina, Trebinje and BD BiH) accept the PRONI Centre quality assurance mechanisms in youth work as their quality assurance standards.

 The PRONI Centre Quality Assured Community Youth Work (QACYW) definitions:

-The PRONI Brcko considers youth work as a planned program of education or activities designed for the purpose of aiding and enhancing the personal and social development of young people through their voluntary participation with aim to engage young people with society and bring about social change in an unequal society.
+The PRONI considers youth work as a planned program of education or activities designed for the purpose of aiding and enhancing the personal and social development of young people through their voluntary participation with aim to engage young people with society and bring about social change in an unequal society.

 Community youth work provides community-based activities for young people in a variety of settings throughout local communities, other CSO-s, government agencies, parents and volunteers.

-3. To enable the youth work managers to monitor and evaluate the quality, effectiveness and efficiency of services to young people.
+• To enable the youth work managers to monitor and evaluate the quality, effectiveness and efficiency of services to young people.

 OKORUZ will enable the youth clubs/youth NGOs to:

-- Review youth work practice;
+• Review youth work practice,

-- Review the standards of achievement of young people;
+• Review the standards of achievement of young people,

-- Review efficiency and effectiveness with which local resources are managed;
+• Review efficiency and effectiveness with which local resources are managed,

-- Identify strengths and weaknesses;
+• Identify strengths and weaknesses,

-- Propose key issues for change/action.
+• Propose key issues for change/action.

 Principles underlying the OKORUZ:

-- Young people being involved at all levels of the Quality Assurance Process;
+• Young people being involved at all levels of the Quality Assurance Process,

-- Quality Assurance process is developmental;
+• Quality Assurance process is developmental,

-- Linked to the human rights-based principals.
+• Linked to human rights-based principles.

 The NGO Perpetuum Mobile has developed quality assurance standards for youth centres and has been using this methodology since 2011.
-Since 2013 the youth centres in RS have formed M.O.C.A.R.T. - Network of Youth Centres for Animation, Development and Training.
+Since 2013 the youth centers in RS have formed M.O.C.A.R.T. - Network of Youth Centers for Animation, Development and Training.
 This network also uses the same quality assurance standards developed by the Perpetuum Mobile that consist of four categories: program standards, technical standards, human resource standards and ethical standards.

 Research and evidence supporting youth work